 – Noting that SARPs on DAA are expected to be reviewed by the ICAO in October 2022.

-– To revise and update the general description based on information from ICAO that are currently copied from Report ITU-R M.2204.
+–

 – To identify the relevant performance parameters from the SARPs on DAA that could be used in order to define which frequency bands would appropriate for the identified scenarios instead of seeking to list all the frequency bands allocated to radionavigation or aeronautical radionavigation in order to assess their suitability.